The TraceFile property is used to specify the name of the

 If this property is set to an empty string (the default value), then

 a file named CSTRACE.LOG is created in the system's temporary

 directory.
 If no temporary directory exists, then the file is created

 If the file exists, the trace output is appended to the file,

-being used.
+control.
 Since trace files can grow very quickly, even with modest

 applications, it is recommended that you delete the file when it is

 The trace file has the following format:

 VB6 INF: WSAAsyncSelect(46, 0xcc4, 0x7e9, 0x27) returned 0